The Best Things to Do Alone in Rhode Island

 The First Unitarian Church of Providence is a beautiful building.

-Blocks away from Brown University is Benefit Street, with a high number of Colonial homes and churches.
+Blocks away from Brown University is Benefit Street, with many Colonial homes and churches.
 It is a beautiful area that functions like an outdoor museum.

 Make sure to also visit the First Baptist Church in America, on the corner of Benefit Street and Thomas Street, on your walk.

-15. Finish your Solo Trip along Providence’s picturesque and Famous Riverwalk
+15. Finish your Solo Trip along Providence’s Famous Riverwalk

 Watch my vlog to see the stunning Waterplace Park.